toroettg/SeriesMarker/doc/source/installdoc.rst

 them as well.
 It is also recommended to add your Python`s `Scripts` directory to your `Path` afterwards.

+PySide
+^^^^^^

+There are two possible options to install `PySide`_ on your system: installing it from a binary, or completely building it from source.

+Binary Install
+""""""""""""""

+Visit `PySide Binaries for Microsoft Windows <PySide_Binaries_Windows>`_, download, and execute the matching installer for your system.

+Building from Source
+""""""""""""""""""""

 For `PySide`_ to be built successfully, additional dependencies must be installed first: its make-dependencies.
 Those are not `Python`_ packages and, thus, can not be installed by using `pip`_.
 PySide´s